Select Window Systems Logo Link

 Yes, you can paint on uPVC

 The short answer is 'yes' – it is perfectly possible to paint a uPVC door or window, but there are several things to watch out for.
 Some customers often feel that a fresh coat of paint on uPVC is a quick and cheap way to freshen up their home with a new colour scheme.
 But, there are many caveats to painting uPVC surfaces.
-You will need to carry out a lot of preparatory work, you will need to apply the correct paint, and the results may not be as great as you had hoped for.
+You will need to carry out a lot of preparatory work, you will need to apply the correct paint, and the results may still not be as great as you had hoped for.

 Don't paint a new uPVC door or window